-K-pop idols transitioning into acting often face heightened scrutiny, with audiences and critics closely comparing their performances to those of full-time drama actors.
-That discussion resurfaced recently around Jisoo, following her appearance in the Netflix series Boyfriend on Demand.
+Kpop idols who stepped into acting often face heightened scrutiny and criticism among audiences and critics closely comparing their performances to those who are mainly drama actors.
+The discussion surrounds around their acting.
+That discussion resurfaced recently around Jisoo, following her lead role in the new Netflix series Boyfriend on Demand.

 Synopsis

-As she becomes more entangled in the virtual world, the line between her digital romances and real-life responsibilities starts to blur, challenging her understanding of love and reality.
+As she becomes more entangled in the virtual world, the line between her digital romances and real life responsibilities starts to blur, challenging her understanding of love and reality.
+Specially when she encounters her ideal type looks like one of her colleagues.

-Departing from traditional romance dramas, the series combines heartfelt storytelling with modern social commentary, offering a playful yet thoughtful take on online relationships and contemporary expectations.
+Departing from traditional romance dramas, the series combines heartfelt storytelling with virtual complications and modern social commentary, offering a playful yet thoughtful take on online relationships and contemporary expectations.

 OTT - Netflix